Climate activists optimistic about Manchin-Schumer deal

 (The Hill) — Climate activists are feeling hopeful after Sen. Joe Manchin (D-W.Va.) and Majority Leader Charles Schumer (D-N.Y.) reached an agreement to move forward with legislation that includes energy and climate provisions.

-While the senators did not specify exactly what will be in the package, they said it will cut carbon emissions by approximately 40 percent by 2030 and will spend $369.75 billion on energy security and climate change programs over 10 years.
+While the senators did not specify exactly what will be in the package, they said it will cut carbon emissions by approximately 40% by 2030 and will spend $369.75 billion on energy security and climate change programs over 10 years.

 Manchin indicated that this spending could help various types of energy, including fossil fuels, in addition to renewables.